 Why Urbanista? – Urbanista.org’s inaugural issue – was followed by issue 2, Local-Eyes! on participatory placemaking.
-Issue 3, Sustainable Urbanism New Directions, a collaboration with Qatar University, was published in May 2018.
+Issue 3, Sustainable Urbanism New Directions, was a collaboration with Qatar University, published in May 2018.
 Subsequent issues have been published on an occasional basis.

-As part of its public outreach Urbanista.org also curates and stages talks, roundtables, seminars and exhibitions locally and internationally, collaborating with notable local and global partners including The Urban Vision – on the Urban Manifesto webinar series from 2020 co-curated and co-hosted by Lucy Bullivant and Prathima Manohar, founder of The Urban Vision; RIBA; the Center for Architecture, NYC; Tate Modern; Limewharf, the futures gallery in London E2; the Urban Design Group (UK); the Bow Arts Trust and the Livesey Exchange.
+As part of its public outreach Urbanista.org curates and stages webinars, talks, roundtables, seminars and exhibitions locally and internationally, collaborating with notable local and global partners including The Urban Vision – on the Urban Manifesto webinar series from 2020 co-curated and co-hosted by Lucy Bullivant and Prathima Manohar, founder of The Urban Vision; RIBA; the Center for Architecture, NYC; AIANYC; Tate Modern; Limewharf, the futures gallery in London E2; the Urban Design Group (UK); the Bow Arts Trust and the Livesey Exchange.

-Urbanista.org has been designed by Simon Brown, founding director of &&&, London, a design agency reclaiming graphic design in the purest form as a powerful tool to intuitively communicate across all platforms.
+Urbanista.org has been designed by Simon Brown, founding director of &&&, London, a leading design agency reclaiming graphic design in the purest form as a powerful tool to intuitively communicate across all platforms.

 Urbanista.org invites contributions from suitably qualified specialist writers based around the world.
 If you have an idea for a feature you would like to discuss, please contact us at firstname.lastname@example.org with a 300 word outline of what you have in mind and a 300 word bio.